 Oppressive Nimbus mocked the pedestrians while the deep reds of traffic lights gained strength in the dim.
 A few blobs of murky water spat onto his shoes then swiftly dribbled off.
 Somewhere within the scrum a figure he should have recognised ghosted on by.
 Quickly evaporated straight back into the murk, almost not, but just too late.
-Designed so he would think it was a dream.
-Designed so he would think it was déjà vu.
+Designed so he would think it was a dream, so he would think it was déjà vu.
 After a brief tangle with a few rodents (human) outside of TK Maxx, he turned inside the backlanes on the trajectory of the ubermarket.
 More chances for unwanted uneasiness via passers-by.
 This kind of distorted version of reality, of humanity.
-Down he went then, in front of the estates.
-Gigantic blocks dug into the ground to house thousands.
+Down he went then, in front of the estates, gigantic blocks dug into the ground to house thousands.
 Tiny apartments grafted out so the millions live in relative happiness.
 Labyrinths.
 Stairwells rising up to the sky but stopping short before anyone actually reaches God.

 The recycling banks threatened to spill out onto the attitude-ridden roadside.
 One for paper, card and plastic.
 One for rags.
 One for shoes.
 Items strewn unforgivingly on the concrete.
 Polystyrene splashed outrageously over tampons and rain-fucked versions of the Daily Star.
 This suburb’s true reality.
 The place stank.
-As he was digesting the eco-atrocity pictured in front of his sunburnt eyes, a glorious food waft shrieked his lobes.
+As he was digesting the eco-atrocity in front of his sunburnt eyes, a glorious food waft shrieked his nostrils.
 Cold, friendly air churned out from the supermarket’s breast.
-The security guard (stout, unrelenting, distrusting) eyed him up for obvious signs of criminal undertones that may have burped free.
+The security guard (stout, distrusting) eyed him up for obvious signs of criminal undertones that may have burped free.
 A cheeky grin quenched the guard’s interest.

 Inside: past the vegetables, past the tomatoes and the cheap Baileys and the magazines.
 Through towards a whole stacked arrangement of soup, seemingly ending close to where the clouds begin.
-Next, the phenomenal sheen from newly yeasted bread, seeping directly into the taste-box.
+Next, the phenomenal aroma from newly yeasted bread, seeping directly into the taste-box.
 But the serious business needed attention.
 He zoned in on the tea aisle.
 A heavenly aisle.
-Usually exactly somewhere at the mid-section: rammed between frozen cod and the non-bio detergent.
+Usually exactly at the mid-section: rammed between frozen cod and the non-bio detergent.
 He loved collecting tea.
-Traditional, English breakfast, peppermint, green tea, lemon, Darjeeling, chai, Lapsang souchong, raspberry, ginger, camomile, Arabic, Ceylon... he was a tea-collecting beast.
+Traditional, English breakfast, peppermint, green, lemon, Darjeeling, chai, Lapsang souchong, raspberry, ginger, camomile, Arabic, Ceylon... he was a tea-collecting beast.
 Twinings.
 PG Tips.
 Yorkshire.
 Tetley.
 Lipton.
 Supermarket own-brand.
 De-caff.
 Half-caff.
 Mad-cap.
 Nothing was better than tea.

-Bright, dismal lights smiled down on the cardboard boxes.
+Bright, dismal light smiled down on the cardboard boxes.
 Marking the colour prints with a kind of wooden glamorousness.
 As he was scratching an own-label 50 teabags pack of Darjeeling (lovely pictures of trees), she floated again.
 Circled with a hidden inquisitiveness.
 Bob of brown.
-That spectre of familiar strangeness.
-Nothing grasped.
+That spectre of familiar strangeness, never grasped.
 Glanced before, baked in crowds, the apparition in the distance.
 Here she was.
 All unusual handsomeness.
 A hint of recognition.
 “Mint?,” she questioned.
 Startled, he gave a terrible little smile in return.
 “You like tea,” came next, which was a moment-slowing statement.
 “A bit,” he grumbled.
 Without even meaning to, he focused in on the cynical packages.
 Started fidgeting and looking down at the off-brown cubes that made up the laminated floor.
 The intensity of the minutes made him fragile.
 100 Twinings Everyday for £1.97, he saw.
 “You’re from the Herbert Estate,” she soothed.
 He nodded.
 “See you then.”

 “Yeah,” he said.